-- 16. On or about February 15, 1995, defendants, and each of them, caused to be written, printed, published and disseminated a book entitled CULTS IN OUR MIDST The Hidden Menace in Our Everyday Lives (the "Book").
-A copy of the Book is annexed hereto as Exhibit "A" and made a part of this Complaint. - 17.
+- Plaintiff repeats and realleges each and every allegation set forth in paragraphs 1 through 15. - 17.
+On or about February 15, 1995, defendants, and each of them, caused to be written, printed, published and disseminated a book entitled Cults in our Midst The Hidden Menace in our Everyday Lives (the "Book").
+A copy of the Book is annexed hereto as Exhibit "A" and made a part of this Complaint. - 18.
 The false and defamatory statements made by defendants are of and concerning plaintiff.
 The Book's jacket (a copy of which is attached to the Book which is annexed hereto as Exhibit "A" and made part of this Complaint), beginning with the printing of the words "CULTS IN OUR MIDST" on the jacket cover in bright red, and followed by the inside jacket cover description of the Book, clearly informs the reader that what will follow is "the definitive book on cults."
 The inside jacket cover also informs the reader that "Often a cult is disguised as a legitimate business or organization: ... a self-help group ... or leadership training program could be a front for a cult."
 The inside jacket cover states that "the definitive book on cults" to follow is authored by the "leading authority on cults," defendant Singer, and a "former cult member," defendant Lalich.
-The Book jacket highlights how the defendants will expose "what cults are" and "how they work."
+The Book jacket highlights how the defendants will expose "what cults are" and "how they work." - their alleged characteristics, many specific cult groups and their founders and followers, and identifying alleged first-hand experiences of participants in cults.
+Examples of statements evidencing the definition and characteristics of a cult or cultic group provided in the Book include, but are not limited to, the false and defamatory statements listed in Paragraph 26 herein.
+The Book describes in numerous ways the overall deceptive nature of cults and cultic-groups and how they access many places in society, including the workplace, so as not to expose their true intentions.
+This overall description and the alleged numerous ways cults manifest themselves are all false in so far as they are of and concerning plaintiff.

-- "cultic-groups," defines Book "cults" and 18. specifically identifying their alleged characteristics, specific cult groups and their founders and followers, and identifying alleged first-hand experiences of participants in Examples of statements evidencing the definition and cults. characteristics of a cult or cultic group provided in the Book include, but are not limited to, the false and defamatory statements listed in Paragraph 25 herein.
-The Book describes in numerous ways the overall deceptive nature of cults and culticgroups and how they access many places in society, including the workplace, so as not to expose their true intentions.
-This overall description and the alleged numerous ways cults manifest themselves are all false in so far as they are of and concerning plaintiff. - 19.
-It is in this context as a cult and a front for a cult that the Landmark Forum program is mentioned by name (the Forum) as a large group awareness training group in Chapter 2 entitled, "A Brief History of Cults" under a subsection entitled "The 1970's: Cults to Expand Awareness (subsection) Large Group Awareness Training."
-In the same context, plaintiff and the Landmark Forum program are prominently mentioned in a number of false and defamatory statements in Chapter 8, entitled, "Intruding Into the Forum subsection entitled, "The i'n Besides containing false and Transformational Technologies." defamatory statements mentioning the Landmark Forum by name (the Forum), reference to the Landmark Forum program in this chapter implies and was understood by the reading public to mean that the false and defamatory statements regarding the Book's definition and characteristics of cults and cultic-groups are of and concerning the plaintiff.
+20. It is in this context as a cult and a front for a cult that the Landmark Forum program is mentioned by name (the Forum) as a large group awareness training group in Chapter 2 entitled, "A Brief History of Cults" under a subsection entitled "The 1970's: Cults to Expand Awareness (subsection) Large Group Awareness Training."
+In the same context, plaintiff and the Landmark Forum program are prominently mentioned in a number of false and defamatory statements in Chapter 8, entitled, "Intruding Into the Workplace," in a subsection entitled, "The Forum and Transformational Technologies."
+Besides containing false and defamatory statements mentioning the Landmark Forum by name (the Forum), reference to the Landmark Forum program in this chapter implies and was understood by the reading public to mean that the false and defamatory statements regarding the Book's definition and characteristics of cults and cultic-groups are of and concerning the plaintiff.